mvac7/SDCC_WYZplayer_Lib/README.md

 2) It is exported to .mus
 3) It is imported into the project together with the WYZplayer

-To be able to use it in SDCC, it has been necessary to adapt the player and because the data of the song .mus is composed of an assembly source plus one or more binaries (as many songs as we have)., it is necessary to convert them to a format that SDCC supports, so we will have to do some modifications and generate an object (.rel), which is explained in the next point.
+To be able to use it in SDCC, it has been necessary to adapt the player (this object), and because the data of the song .mus is composed of an assembly source plus one or more binaries (as many songs as we have), it's necessary to convert them to a format that SDCC supports, so we will have to do some modifications and generate an object (.rel), which is explained in the 6.2 point.

 From our code in C we can access the features of the player, to which we have added some extra to facilitate control of the song.